Game Settings

 Overview

-Foundry Virtual Tabletop features a number of configurable settings which are accessed by clicking the Configure Settings button in the Settings Sidebar tab.
-Settings allow you to customise your FVTT experience and the way you interact with the software.
+Foundry Virtual Tabletop features a number of configurable settings which are accessed by clicking the Configure Settings button found inside the Game Settings tab ( on the sidebar).
+The settings here allow you to customize your FVTT experience and the way you interact with the software.

-Note that these settings differ from the Application Configuration settings which are controlled by the server host.
+Please note that these settings differ from the Application Configuration settings, which are controlled by the server host.

 The Settings Tab